olegkrivtsov/openbook/README.md

 `yum install php70`

-If the instructions above do not work, please [search](https://www.google.com/search?q=install+php) for relevant instructions.
+If the instructions above do not work in your OS, please [search](https://www.google.com/search?q=install+php) for relevant instructions.

 Then [clone](https://help.github.com/articles/cloning-a-repository/) this repository or download it as a ZIP archive and unpack somewhere.